• Alfred M. Hallmark

 Frio County Historical Markers

-NUMBER OF MARKERS IN COUNTY - 17
+NUMBER OF MARKERS IN COUNTY - 19

-Have - 9 Need - 8
+Have - 15 Need - 4

 Picture

-We came through Frio Town at the end of a bigger trip we did not get to Pearsall at all.
-As far as impressions go, I don't have many but I can say that the Frio is Spanish for cold and every time I have dipped my toes in the Frio River it is indeed cold.
+We drove through Frio Town at the end of a bigger trip we did not get to Pearsall at all.
+As far as impressions go, I don't have many but I can say that the Frio is Spanish for cold, and every time I have dipped my toes in the Frio River it is indeed cold.
 All the markers for this county appear to be in place.
 A couple of centennials are on private property and could require more time and permission to access.
-The Bigfoot Museum does not have its own marker but as it is listed in the Texas Historical Commission Atlas I left it on the list below.
+The Bigfoot Museum does not have its own marker but as it is listed in the Texas Historical Commission Atlas, so I left it on the list below.
 This is not uncommon and the atlas has many other musuems listed as having markers but they are actually just places of interest rather than historical sites in their own right.

 A Texas Ranger Camp